JackSzwergold/Writing/memories/The Jewish Club Goes to Philadelphia.md

 ## The Jewish Club Goes to Philadelphia
-### About the Time in High School the Jewish Club Went to Philadelphia and Got Kicked Out for Smoking Pot
+### About the Time in High School the Jewish Club Went to Philadelphia and Some of Us Got Kicked Out for Smoking Pot

 By Jack Szwergold